crazyfraggle/crazyfraggle.github.io/_drafts/Parsec.md

 ### Libraries/frameworks used

-Since I wanted to make this from scratch, I've skipped on using any libraries at all.
+Since I wanted to make this from scratch, I've so far skipped on using any libraries at all.
 This also helps keep the final code size to a minimum.
+Webpack is used to pack the code into a single bundle.

 The game renders to a normal HTML canvas.
 Currently no optimization tricks have been attempted, as they have not been necessary for the game to run smoothly.